Package 'propop'

 Description

-This functions takes benchmark data (typically population records) and population projections and prepares a combined data frame to evaluate the performance of the projection.
+Takes population projections and benchmark data (e.g., population records) and prepares a combined data frame to evaluate the performance of the projection.
 For more details on usage, see vignette("evaluate", package = "propop").

 Usage